Emaar Properties: Turkey

 The Tuscan Valley development was Emaar's first project in Turkey.
 Emaar completed the first phase of the Tuscan Valley venture by 2007, which included the development of luxury villas and commercial space just outside Istanbul.
 In 2012, Emaar began developing an Emaar Square project.
 The project plans include building Turkey's largest shopping mall and five-star hotels.
 In 2013, Emaar Turkey, the wholly owned subsidiary of Emaar Properties, launched The Address Residences Emaar Square in Istanbul.

-In 2017 Emaar Square Mall in Turkey was opened to the public.
+In 2017, Emaar Square Mall in Turkey was opened to the public.

 Pakistan

-The Crescent Bay, Karachi is a very large and important project of Emaar in Pakistan.
-Crescent Bay is a 108-acre (440,000 m2) under-construction upscale mixed-use oceanfront development in Defence, Karachi, Pakistan.
+The Crescent Bay, Karachi is a 108-acre (440,000 m2) under-construction upscale mixed-use oceanfront development in Defence, Karachi, Pakistan.
 It is considered one of the biggest projects in Pakistan, with a cost of $2.4 billion.
 The development features a series of high and mid-rise towers for residential and commercial use, a shopping centre, a five-star beachfront hotel and a tower located in the heart of the project.

 The Canyon Views is a project of Emaar in Islamabad, Pakistan.

-Emaar Pakistan is pioneering the concept of master-planned communities that integrate residential amenities with schools, healthcare, shopping malls, hotels, dining and entertainment, to bring a world-class lifestyle to the country.
-A subsidiary of Emaar Properties PJSC, the Dubai-based property developer, Emaar Pakistan is fast becoming the property developer of choice for the nation.

 Iraqi Kurdistan

 Downtown Erbil is a project for a large-scale mixed-use complex in Erbil.
-The project was launched by Emaar Properties in 2013 and will cover an area of 541,000 square meters.
+The project was launched by Emaar Properties in 2013 and covers an area of 541,000 square meters.
 This area will be used for residential apartments, hotels and a shopping mall.

-Financial performance

-Emaar Properties has posted a net profit of $712m for 2020.

-Due to the ongoing pandemic, Emaar Malls Q1 profit dropped by 16% in 2021 as compared to 2020.